← Back to AI Xens Home

 Principle 7: Safeguards

 We protect personal information with security safeguards appropriate to the sensitivity of the information, including physical, organizational, and technological measures.
+See Section 6 for full details.

 Principle 8: Openness